-A good night’s sleep is necessary to rest our body and minds from the previous day’s stress and activity.
+A good night’s sleep is necessary to rest our bodies and minds from the previous day’s stress and activity.

-The US National Sleep Foundation reports that 20% of people use alcohol to get them to sleep.
+The US National Sleep Foundation reports that 20% of people use alcohol to get to sleep.
 Alcohol will affect your sleep patterns because it makes you fall asleep faster due to the drowsiness it induces.
+That said, it can lead to other problematic side effects.
+If you need help overcoming a substance abuse problem, reach out to our Orange County alcohol rehab today.

 The Science of Sleep